You have a long hike in a couple of weeks, and what should you expect? Will you able to cover those 50 or 100 miles that you’ve set out to hike?

 Maintain a moderate pace

-It may be very tempting for you to give it all right now to cover 20 miles on the first day.
-Well, you shouldn’t rush things and should instead keep everything at a moderate pace.
+Giving it all right now may be tempting to cover 20 miles on the first day.
+It would be best if you didn’t rush things but kept everything at a moderate pace.
 Giving it all at the beginning will exhaust you, and you will most likely be unable to recover throughout the remaining portion of the hike.

 Maintain a moderate pace.
-If you need to cover 45 miles in 3 days, then cover 15 miles each day.
+If you need to cover 45 miles in 3 days, then cover 15 miles daily.
 Aside from that, try to maintain a moderate speed throughout the day to conserve your energy.

 You can read more of our Hiking articles here.